Internships

 There are numerous places where internships are posted.
 Here is a selection of some of the most reputable and helpful websites for your internship search.

-Handshake: This comprehensive job and internship search tool posts opportunities specifically targeted to the VCU student/alumni talent pool.
+Handshake: This comprehensive job and internship search tool posts opportunities specifically intended for VCU students/alumni.

 GoGovernment: Go Government is a project of the nonprofit, nonpartisan organization Partnership for Public Service, which works to revitalize our federal government by inspiring a new generation to serve.
 Use the website to find and apply for federal government jobs.